NYPL/nypl-core/vocabularies/business logic/partnerBibAndItemSuppression.md

 Collection group designation is recorded in MARCXML field 876$x or SCSBXML field 900$a.
 SCSB can export either of these schemas -- see [https://htcrecap.atlassian.net/wiki/pages/viewpage.action?pageId=18939906].

-**TBD: implementation of this logic in Discovery may not be MVP; ReCAP SCSB may offer a separate suppression/deletion flag.**
+**If 876$x or 900$a = "Private", the partner-owned item should be suppressed or deleted from Discovery.**

-Once finalized, **Partner-owned** record suppression logic will be documented in this file (partnerBibAndItemSuppression.md).
+TBD: Does ReCAP SCSB  offer a separate suppression/deletion flag?

 ** Related documentation**